Taman Negara!!!

 Practical Notes

-Leeches are present on forest trails, particularly after rain.
-Wearing leech socks and DEET repellent helps.
-The forest is rarely dangerous but always wet; waterproof gear and broken-in hiking boots matter.
+Park entry is RM 1 (nominal).
+A compulsory guide is required for certain trails beyond the immediate Kuala Tahan area.
+Leeches are present after rain; leech socks and DEET repellent help.
+The forest is wet; waterproof gear and broken-in hiking boots matter.